The Transfiguration of the Lord

 And while they are recovering from this, Jesus continues by saying that not only will he himself suffer but, if they want to be his disciples, they will have to be ready to walk the same road:

-It is after this depressing situation of disillusionment and incomprehension that the Transfiguration takes place.
+It is after this depressing situation of disillusionment and incomprehension that today’s reading describing the Transfiguration takes place.
 We are told that six days later (eight days in Luke) Jesus took Peter, James and his brother John up a high mountain by themselves.
 The identity of the mountain is not given and it is not important.
 In the Scriptures, mountains are holy places and special things always happen there – we think for instance of Mount Sinai (Moses), Mount Carmel (Elijah), the Sermon on the Mountain, the Feeding of the 5,000, and Calvary (Golgotha), a hill outside Jerusalem.

 Peter becomes utterly confused.
 He suggests the building of three shelters – one each for Jesus, Moses and Elijah.
 As Mark comments:

-He hardly knew what to say, they were so terrified.
+He did not know what to say, for they were terrified.

 But that was not all.
 Just then, a cloud came down and covered them.
 This was not just a change in the weather.
 To the biblical mind it spoke of only one thing – the presence of Yahweh himself.
 And then out of the cloud came a voice; it could only be the voice of One Being:

 Here now is the supreme endorsement of the Son by his Father.
-“Listen to him.”
+“Listen to him!”
 Yes, listen, even when he says things that you don’t like, things that you do not yet understand.
 It is a confirmation of all that has gone on before – the real identity of who Jesus is and the reliability of everything that he says will happen to him and what is expected of them.

 It is a special moment of encouragement which will help carry them through the difficult days ahead.
 They already have the answer to the question, “Who is Jesus?”
 But now they have to learn the answer to a more important question, “What kind of Messiah is Jesus going to be?”
-They will not fully appropriate that until after the Resurrection and Ascension of Jesus when they will boldly continue his mission and not hesitate to carry their cross in doing so.
+They will not fully accept that until after the Resurrection and Ascension of Jesus when they will boldly continue his mission and not hesitate to carry their cross in doing so.

 Let us follow in their footsteps.
 That is where true happiness and fulfilment lie.

-This is my Son, my beloved, with whom I am well pleased.
+This is my Son, my Beloved, with whom I am well pleased.

-…from heaven while we were with him on the holy mountain.
+…this voice come from heaven, while we were with him on the holy mountain.

 Comments Off on The Transfiguration of the Lord